 - Any time during the squatting, make sure, your knees don’t cross the ankles.
 Knees should always be over the ankles.
 This helps you to determine you are actually taking weight through feel and using muscles in the process.
 And not using your joints or back incorrectly.

 Few Variations of Squat:

-Below are few most common squats.
+Below are a few most common squats.
 They are not in any particular order.
 One can perform any of the squats from below an initial step as a part of a workout routine.
 You can make it challenging by adding some external weight or holding a squat for a few seconds.

 Wall slides/ wall squat:

-Wall slides or wall squat is very common in rehab gym.
-This can be done as the initial stages of strengthening exercises.
+Wall slides or wall squat is very common in the rehab gym.
+This can be done as the initial stage of strengthening exercises.
 This is also famous post-operative exercises after total knee or hip replacement.
 A deconditioned person, an old aged person with poor balance and strength can be prescribed wall slides to improve muscle strength.
 Wall squats are also a safe alternative to a regular squat.

-Wall squats are also useful with people who have incorrect posture.
+Wall squats are also useful for people who have incorrect posture.
 Having a wall behind your back helps a person to keep a back in a neutral position and avoid any extra strain on back or knees.

 Here is how to perform it:

 - Stand up with a wall behind your back.
 Ideally, your back should be in touch with the wall.

 - Ankle and hips should be shoulder-width apart.